phoenixframework/phoenix/guides/howto/file_uploads.md

     IO.inspect product_params
 . . .
 ```

-### Test your form params

-Since you generated an HTML resource, you can now start your server with `mix phx.server`, visit [http://localhost:4000/products/new](http://localhost:4000/products/new), and create a new product with a photo.

 When you do that, this is what your `product_params` will output in the log: